yrsegal/rejuvenation-modpack/README.md

   Adds a Celebi service for advancing to different times if Unreal Time is on.

 Fix/hotfix mods:
+- AddMissingEncounterAreas.rb (depends on 0000.injection.rb)
+  Add the missing encounter types to the Scholar's District and Route Z.
 - AnaFixes.rb (depends on 0000.injection.rb, 0000.textures.rb)
   Fixes some issues with the character Ana's sprites.
 - BagReclassification.rb